jamescookie/quartz-monitor/README.md

 ###layout

-Allow you to change the sitemesh layout that page will use.
+Allows you to change the sitemesh layout that page will use.
 Defaults to 'main'.

 ###showTriggerNames